michibo/feyntrop/README.md

 Changing the number of CPUs used
 --------------------------------

 By default, **feyntrop** uses the maximal number of available CPUs in the sampling step.
-This behaviour can be changed using the environment variable `OMP_NUM_THREADS`.
+This behavior can be changed using the environment variable `OMP_NUM_THREADS`.
 For instance, the command
 ```
 OMP_NUM_THREADS=2 ./feyntrop < low_level_input.json 2> /dev/null